honza/photolab.coffee/README.md

     $ coffee photolab.coffee /path/to/your/directory

-It will scan the directory for any `.jpg` files and show you a list.
+It will scan the directory for any image files and show you a list.
 It will ask you if you'd like to proceed.
 It will then make 800x533 thumbnails for your in a `tmp` directory inside your main directory.
 When the thumbnails are ready, you will be presented with a long HTML page with a list of images.
 For each image, you can click (+) or (x) to either keep it or discard it.
 When you're done, you can click the Process me button.
 Photolab will then take your selection and copy the high resolution files into a `done` directory.

+Supported image formats:

+* JPEG
+* RAW as supported by `dcraw`

 **IMPORTANT**: Photolab will never alter your original files.